 Net Migration of the Population by Age, Sex, and Race, 1950-1970 (ICPSR 8493)

-These data files contain estimates of net migration by age, race, and sex for United States counties from 1950 to 1960 and from 1960 to 1970.
-These estimates were derived from census-survival ratio forward methods, adjusted to be consistent with vital statistics by county.
+This data collection includes estimates of net migration by age, race, and sex for United States counties for the periods 1950-1960 and 1960-1970.
+These estimates were developed primarily by the census-survival ratios forward method, and adjusted to be consistent with vital statistics by county.
 The files contain geographical identifiers such as state, division, region, county name and GEO code.
-Data on births according to sex and race are presented as well as total population according to age.
-Net migration estimates and net migration rates for each category also are included.
+Data on births according to sex and race are presented as well as total population by age groups, sex and race (white vs. nonwhite).
+Net migration estimates and net migration rates for each category are also included.

 This study is provided by ICPSR.
 ICPSR provides leadership and training in data access, curation, and methods of analysis for a diverse and expanding social science research community.